 Assistant Professor of the Practice of Jewish Civilization, Hebrew Program Coordinator

 Dr. Orr teaches across multiple disciplines at the Center for Jewish Civilization, including modern Jewish and Israeli literature, film, culture and history, and Hebrew language.
 Her current courses are: “Re-examining the Middle East Conflict: Israeli and Palestinian Literature and Film,” (Spring) “Interfaith Marriage in Literature and Film,” (Fall) “Introduction to Jewish Civilization: Great Jewish Texts through Space and Time” (Spring) and Intermediate Hebrew Language, as well as a First-Year Proseminar (Fall).
 Previously, she has taught at Harvard University’s Near East Languages and Cultures Department and at Columbia University’s Department of Middle Eastern Studies.

-Areas of expertise: Modern Jewish Literature and Culture, Modern Jewish History, Comparative Literature, Palestinian Literature and Culture
+Areas of expertise: Modern Jewish History, Comparative Literature, Film and Culture, Modern Jewish and Israeli Literature, Palestinian Literature